wrshf7/HapSelect-Docs/docs/installation.md

 Some HapSelect functions (PLINK-backed LD) require external tools.
 Install them with the provided scripts before using the package.

+PLINK **MUST** be installed as an actual program and the executable in the user/bin folder if you wish to use it!
+If you create the folder and place PLINK in the user/bin folder yourself it will also work.

 === "Linux (Ubuntu/Debian)"
     ```bash
     ./inst/scripts/install/install_linux.sh